ArtemBystrovOfficial/FPath-Linux-WIn/README.md

 - You must use Arguments when file not only one in search space, if programm find too or you make doesn't true arguments, she said that
 - Without flag -s Arguments work with any directiores on way. if this directory or some directory unique for situation, programm return path to file

-## You can help for developed this kit, and add some smart functio
+## You can help for developed this kit, and add some smart functions